tmdvs/Go-Emoji-Utils/README.md

  - [x] Search a string for the presence specific emoji
  - [x] Look up the definition of a single emoji
  - [x] Look up the definitions for a list of emojis
+ - [x] Remove all emoji from a string
  - [x] Import tool to update Emoji data with [Emojipedia](http://emojipedia.org/) specs
  - [x] Find the location of and occurrences of a specific emoji in a string